Hortus Botanicus (Amsterdam): History

-The Amsterdam city council founded the Hortus Botanicus (initially named the Hortus Medicus) in 1638 to serve as a herb garden for doctors and apothecaries, as botanical extracts were the primary treatments for illnesses during this time period.
-Physicians and pharmacists received their training and took exams here.
+Amsterdam City Council founded the Hortus Botanicus (initially named the Hortus Medicus) in 1638 to serve as a herbal garden for doctors and apothecaries, as botanical extracts were the primary treatment for illnesses during this time period.
+Physicians and pharmacists received their training and took exams there.

 The garden's initial collection was amassed during the 17th century through plants and seeds brought back by traders from the Dutch East India Company for use as medicines and potential commercial possibilities.
-A single coffee plant in Hortus's collection served as the parent for the entire coffee culture in Central and South America.
+A single coffee plant in Hortus collection served as the parent for the entire coffee culture in Central and South America.

-Likewise, two small potted oil palms brought back from Mauritius produced seeds which were propagated throughout all of Southeast Asia, becoming a major source of revenue in the Dutch East Indies and present-day Indonesia.
+Likewise, two small potted oil palms that were brought back from Mauritius had produced seeds which were propagated throughout all of Southeast Asia, becoming a major source of revenue in the Dutch East Indies and present-day Indonesia.

 In 1646, Johannes Snippendaal was appointed director of the garden.
-During his tenure, he determined the collection comprised 796 plant species, most of which were medicinal plants.
-Many of these plants are still grown at the Hortus Botanicus in its Snippendaal garden, referred to as 'the 17th century pharmacopoeia of Amsterdam’.
+During his tenure, he determined that the collection comprised 796 plant species, most of which were medicinal plants.
+Many of these plants are still grown at the Hortus Botanicus in its Snippendaal Garden, which is commonly referred to as 'the 17th century pharmacopoeia of Amsterdam’.

-The hexagonal pavilion dates from the late 1600s.
+The hexagonal pavilion dates back to the late 1600s.
 The entrance gate was built in the early 1700s.
 The Orangery dates from 1875, and the Palm House and Hugo de Vries Laboratory - both created in Amsterdam School expressionist architecture - date from 1912 and 1915.

 Hugo de Vries became the director of the Hortus Botanicus between 1885 and 1918, bringing international attention to the garden.
 The garden's governing board directed the construction of the Palm House and laboratory in order to keep the professor there.